ImSimpy/Black-Ops-6-Codenames/Multiplayer/Weapons/Launchers.md

 # Launchers

 > [!IMPORTANT]
-> Launchers will be one whole model so no need to merge anything
+> Launchers are a single model, so no merging is needed!
 >

 # Cigma 2B